-Christmas Eve is known as Nochebuena or “the Good Night.”
-It is a time for family members to gather together to rejoice and feast around the Nativity scenes that are present in nearly every home.
+Christmas Eve is known as Nochebuena or “the Good Night” It is a time for family members to gather together to rejoice and feast around the Nativity scenes that are present in nearly every home.
 A traditional Christmas treat is turron, a kind of almond candy.
 Young boys of a town or village light bonfires and one of them acts as the mayor who orders townspeople to perform civic chores such as sweeping the streets.
 Refusal to comply results in fines which are used to pay for the celebration.
 The children of Spain receive gifts on the feast of the Epiphany.
 The Magi are particularly revered in Spain.
 It is believed that they travel through the countryside reenacting their journey to Bethlehem every year at this time.
 Children leave their shoes on the windowsills and fill them with straw, carrots, and barley or the horses of the Wise Men.
 Their favorite is Balthazar who rides a donkey and is the one believed to leave the gifts.
 The Spanish Christmas is Navidad, people go to church, exchange presents, and many play on swing sets set up especially for the occasion.

 In Spanish Happy/Merry Christmas is ‘Feliz Navidad’, in Catalan it’s ‘Bon Nadal’, and in Galician ‘Bo Nadal‘.

-We wish all readers Merry Christmas 2013 & Prosperous New Year 2014 !!!
+Wishing all readers Merry Christmas 2019 & Happy New Year 2020 !!!